Climate and Health at the School of Medicine and Health Sciences

 Planetary Health Report Card

-The George Washington University School of Medicine and Health Sciences was rated by its medical students for its quality and depth of climate change curriculum.
-With a rating of "B" SMHS has made decent efforts on climate change initiatives but still has more room for growth.
+The GW University School of Medicine and Health Sciences was rated by its medical students for quality and depth of climate change curriculum.
+With a rating of "B" SMHS has made decent efforts on climate change initiatives but still has room for growth.

 Learn More